Varathane vs Minwax — Which is the Best for Your Project?

 Can I apply Minwax over Varathane?

-As we mentioned, you can apply Minwax over Varathane as long as you use Shellac between them so there’s no peeling off.
+As I mentioned earlier, you can apply Minwax over Varathane as long as you use Shellac between them so there’s no peeling off.

 Conclusion